openaps/AndroidAPSdocs/docs/EN/Configuration/Accu-Chek-Combo-Pump.md

 - Keep in mind that this is not a product, esp. in the beginning the user needs to monitor and understand the system, its limitations and how it can fail.
 It is strongly advised NOT to use this system when the person using it is not able to fully understand the system.
-- Read the OpenAPS documentation https://openaps.org to understand the loop algorithm AndroidAPS is based upon.
+- Read the OpenAPS documentation https://openaps.org to understand the loop algorithm AAPS is based upon.
-- Read the online documentation to learn about and understand AndroidAPS https://androidaps.readthedocs.io/
+- Read the online documentation to learn about and understand AAPS https://androidaps.readthedocs.io/
 - This integration uses the same functionality which the meter provides that comes with the Combo.
   The meter allows to mirror the pump screen and forwards button presses to the pump.
 The connection to the pump and this forwarding is what the ruffy app does.
 A `scripter` component reads the screen